 What Is a Hybrid Cable?

-A hybrid cable incorporates optical fibers and copper wires within the same jacket, and can supply power to devices while transmitting data.
-On campus networks, hybrid cables are typically used to connect access switches and WLAN APs, so that the access switches can supply PoE power to the APs while exchanging data with them.
-As future-proof WLAN technologies, such as Wi-Fi 6 and Wi-Fi 7, gain momentum, the conventional twisted pairs, however, cannot keep pace with the bandwidth needs of these technologies.
+A hybrid cable incorporates optical fibers and copper wires within the same jacket and is a medium for both power supply and data transmission.
+This is why hybrid cables are typically used to connect switches and APs or connect switches and remote units on campus networks.
+As future-proof WLAN technologies, such as Wi-Fi 6 and Wi-Fi 7, gain momentum, the conventional twisted pairs cannot keep pace with the bandwidth needs of these technologies.
 Not only this, optical fibers cannot be used for PoE power supply.
 This is where the hybrid cable comes in.

 Why Do We Need Hybrid Cables?

 To ensure normal operation of network services, cables between devices need to take on two responsibilities: power supply to devices and data transmission between devices.
 However, some network devices, such as WLAN APs, 5G base stations, and video surveillance cameras, need to be installed in complex environments where we can hardly find proper receptacles to supply power to them.
 To overcome this, one cable that can function as a medium for both power supply and data transmission becomes a must-have.